Callaway Gardens: Vegetable Garden

 Atlanta Business Chronicle stated, "There are plans to move the garden elsewhere, but a decision has not yet been made regarding the location and size."
 In a November 9, 2015, Columbus Ledger-Enquirer article, then-President & CEO Bill Doyle said the vegetable garden land might end up being the site of a golf course clubhouse or a hotel or both.
 As of April 2022, no additional plans had been announced.

 Horticultural Center

 The grand opening of the 52000 sqft John A. Sibley Horticultural Center was March 22, 1984, and something was always in bloom.
 The center's namesake was a Georgia banker, Callaway Gardens trustee, conservation advocate and friend of the Callaway family.
 The attraction was originally funded by private donations from people who knew John Sibley.
 Because the center contained a production greenhouse and was a top display conservatory, their research, internship and educational programs had a profound impact over 30+ years.
 Callaway Gardens promoted it as "one of the most advanced garden/greenhouse complexes in the world".

 The goal of the Sibley Horticultural Center was "an expression of man working in harmony with nature while addressing the needs and wants of both plants and people".

 The facility was permanently closed on November 12, 2015.

+Mountain Creek Inn

+Mountain Creek Inn was originally a 274-room Holiday Inn off U.S. 27 built in the late 1950s.
+Around 1980 it was purchased by Callaway Gardens and renamed the Mountain Creek Inn.
+Later, the Conference Center was created along with the Mountain Creek Ballrooms.
+The Longleaf Ballroom could accommodate 450-500 people; the Cypress Room's capacity was 100 people; the Ironwood Courtyard perhaps 75 persons.
+In 2011 CEO Edward Callaway said the facility looked “old and tired,” attracting neither individuals or group travelers.From late 2012 to 2014 a $2.5 million in renovations was spent at the Mountain Creek Inn to upgrade rooms and the lobby.

+Renovation for the 30,000 sqft Lodge conference center was scheduled to begin in late 2019 and be ready in February 2020.
+Three buildings were demolished eliminating 115 hotel rooms.
+The facility once contained two swimming pools.
+The smaller pool sat right outside what was then called the Plantation Room Restaurant which was replaced with a paved courtyard and a koi pond.
+When asked what happened to the pool, a waitress responded, "I think some of the older ladies didn’t appreciate their husbands ogling over bathing beauties during their meals."

+Cottages

+The cottages in the 1980s were a small community for families, with a teen center, pizza parlor and large pool.
+Each had a full kitchen, BBQ grill and screened porch.
+However, it was two miles from the Mountain Creek Inn where many activities were held.
+Those included movies, game nights and theater productions from the La Grange College drama students.
+The original golf clubhouse became the Gardens Restaurant.